 The processor is made with 14-nanometer FinFET technology and operates at approximately 4 Kelvin.
 It consumes about 10 milliwatts per qubit (the previous generation processor, on the other hand, required 100 watts per qubit).

-Osprey is capable of running complex calculations well beyond the computational capability of classical computers.
+Osprey can run complex calculations well beyond the computational capability of classical computers.
 To put this into perspective, the number of binary bits that would be required to represent a state of the Osprey chip far exceeds the total number of stars in the Universe.

 1. D-Wave Advantage